bizibizi/BIZPhoto3D/README.md

 ![alt tag](https://github.com/bizibizi/BIZPhoto3D/blob/master/presentation.gif)

-BIZPhoto3D is a fast copy of Fyuse - 3D Photos (By Fyusion) feature: making 3D photos and moving it with gyro.
+BIZPhoto3D is a fast copy of Fyuse(By Fyusion) - 3D Photos feature: making 3D photos and moving it with gyro.

 Fyuse app: